 In 1812, the Chesapeake Bay region was a significant hub for trade, commerce, and government, which also made it a strategic target for the British military.
 The British entered the Chesapeake Bay in early 1813 and sustained a military presence until 1815.
 The most concerted military effort in the region was the four-month campaign by the British in 1814.
 This period of intense military action, known as the Chesapeake Campaign of 1814, included many feints (maneuvers designed to distract or mislead) and skirmishes.
 During 1814, the British also invaded and occupied the Nation’s Capital and attempted to capture the city of Baltimore.

-Learn more about the War of 1812 in the Chesapeake Bay region below.
+Learn more about the War of 1812 and its impact on the Chesapeake Bay region below.